 Note: 1.
-The SOX28 package includes an embedded 32,768Hz crystal.
+The SOX28 and SOX18 packages include an embedded 32,768Hz crystal.

 For a list of available options (e.g., Speed, Package) or for further information on any aspect of this device, please contact the ST Sales Office nearest to you.